Help us build our community dream and experience living in harmony with nature in Colorado, USA

 Description

-We are a couple who are dreaming of and working toward building a kin's domain community in Southern Colorado, 30 minutes southwest of Pueblo, Colorado.
-We are retired hard working people with a powerful dream for a truly sustainable community bringing back the ancient Vedruss Culture described in the Ringing Cedars Books by Vladimir Megre.
-At present we have one other living here on her own domain plot.
-We are building our own domain parcel off grid on raw land and can normally use plenty of help during the warm weather months.
+My husband and I have dreamed and worked for ten+ years of providing a beautiful alternative space for community for our family and friends.
+Husband passed recently but our dream still lives.
+I live in Southern Colorado, 30 minutes southwest of Pueblo, Colorado.
+For 10+ years we built an off grid lifestyle as one demonstration for a truly sustainable community that could provide a path to the ancient Vedruss Culture described in the Ringing Cedars Books by Vladimir Megre.
+At present there is no community here but continue to beautify the space and perfect the model.
+We have built our own domain parcel off grid on raw land and can normally use plenty of assistance for perfecting and expanding that during the warm weather months.
 We have built a cabin and added an earth wall two story addition.
 We are learning by doing as we build our dream and discover more and more ways to make our lifestyle more harmonious with Nature and life.
-This spring and summer (2022) we have fewer projects as I am recovering from some health issues.
+This spring and summer (2022) we have fewer projects as my husband has recently passed.
 Our guests stay in a camper near our home and prepare most of their own meals (solves the problem of various and incompatible dietary preferences).
 We provide the food suitable to your diet preference along with clean sheets, towels and washcloths.
 We live off grid and finding ways to make that more and more sustainable.

 • Types of help and learning opportunities